mwiedmann/pixeus/README.md

 ## Level Design
 The levels are built using the amazing level editor [LDtk](https://ldtk.io/).
 The .ldtk file and tileset images are included with this repo.
 To use the levels in Pixeus, I wrote a NodeJS (JavaScript) program to convert the level data into binary files that can be loaded at runtime into the C level structs.
 You need to regenerate the .bin files after any updates made in LDtk.

+DEV NOTE: There is a `#define CACHED_ENTITY_LIST_LENGTH` in `entitymgr.c` that may need to be increased as more levels are added.

-To generate the level .bin files, switch to the `tilebuilding` folder and run:
+To generate the level .bin files:
 ```
-node ldtk-to-bin.js
+make level
 ```
 This will create a series of level#.bin files in the `levels` folder.